Mental Wellness and Health Today

 More and more people in society, especially its young members, feel disconnected from other people.
 They become emotionally disengaged, even if it’s not what they truly want.
-This lack of ability to connect or belong coupled with the exposure to so much negativity fed to people through technology is leading to an increase of anger and mental health issues.
+This lack of ability to connect or belong coupled with the exposure to so much negativity fed to people through technology leads to an increase of anger and mental health issues.
 Unfortunately, these mental health concerns are often going undiagnosed and untreated.

 Why Does Mental Health Matter?

-Mental health is an encompassing term that covers many aspects of your life, health and well-being, including:
+Mental health is an encompassing term that covers many aspects of your life, health, and well-being, including:

-When Mental Wellness is Impacted
+When Something impacts Your Mental Wellness

 - Anxiety disorders

 For example, you could have obsessive-compulsive disorder (OCD), a type of anxiety disorder where your thoughts get stuck on something.
 You feel like you need to perform repetitive behavior to feel better.
 Other examples of mental disorders include:

 - Bipolar disorder